 The CLS-A-FUERTE project in Mexico.
 Neurodevelopmental disorders of Attention-Deficit/Hyperactivity Disorder (ADHD) and Oppositional Defiant Disorder (ODD) are extremely common but underserved with Evidence-Based Treatments worldwide.
 Thus, our team developed, implemented and evaluated a school clinician training and ADHD/ODD intervention (i.e., the Collaborative Life Skills [CLS] program) for Mexico: a setting with high unmet need.
 We integrated technology into our in-person program (CLS-FUERTE) to create a digitally-enahnced version (CLS-R- FUERTE).
-Given findings demonstrating feasibility, acceptability, and efficacy of both program versions, we are conducting a Type 2 Hybrid Effectiveness-Implementation Design to evaluate the program effectiveness, mechanisms of intervention change, and maintenance barriers/facilitators in a scaled-up cluster randomized controlled trial with n = 40 schools across two Mexican states -while simultaneously- exploring the impact of an implementation strategy in which we adapt the program to fit school’s needs/resources (i.e., CLS-A-FUERTE).
+Given findings demonstrating feasibility, acceptability, and efficacy of both program versions, we are conducting a Type 2 Hybrid Effectiveness-Implementation Design to evaluate the program effectiveness, mechanisms of intervention change, and maintenance barriers/facilitators in a scaled-up cluster randomized controlled trial with n = 40 schools across two Mexican states -while simultaneously- exploring the impact of an implementation strategy in which we adapt the program to fit school’s needs/resources during the maintenance period to encourage sustainability (i.e., CLS-A-FUERTE).
 Our implementation process is guided by the Exploration, Preparation, Implementation, and Sustainment (EPIS) model with evaluation following the Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) Framework.
 This R01 study funded by the National Institute of Mental Health and National Institute of Health-Fogarty International Center seeks to:

 Aim 1) Test the effectiveness and implementation of the CLS-A-FUERTE school clinician training and ADHD/ODD intervention program in schools across Mexico.